 Not only does this lack of sleep make you cranky, but it really affects all aspects of your life.

 Sleep is required to heal your body.
-Sleep is required to cleanse your brain of the neurotoxins that are produced during the day.
+Sleep is required to cleanse your brain of neurotoxins produced during the day.
 Lack of sleep has been shown to increase eating patterns, cravings, and late-night snacking.
 It increases cortisol levels and decreases insulin sensitivity.

 Your lack of sleep will impact this too.

-We’ll go a little bit more in depth on that.
+We will go a little more in depth on that.
 But just one thing I wanted to highlight….
 We just got done saying if you don’t get enough sleep, it increases your late-night snacking and cravings.
 What happens is, you start waking up, if you’re not sleeping through the night, and start eating stuff that is really bad for you.

 How many times do you wake up in the middle of the night, stumble out into the kitchen, and eat a plate of broccoli?
 How many people actually do that?